joinpursuit/8-0-technical-curriculum/03-react/react-crud/readme.md

 ## Create, Read, Update, and Delete

 For many web applications, the entire purpose is to interact with resources.
 Social media sites are a good example of this.
 Social media "posts" don't do anything on their own.
-They are meant to be created, looked at, and occasionally updated or deleted.
-That is their entire purpose.
+They are meant to be `created`, `read`, and occasionally `updated` or `deleted`.

 This standard set of interactions is called CRUD, representing the actions of create, read, update, and delete.